jolicode/castor/doc/02-exec.md

 ### Processing the output

 By default, Castor will forward the stdout and stderr to the current terminal.
-If you do not want to print the output of the command you can set the `quiet` option to `true`.
+If you do not want to print the output of the command you can set the `quiet` option to `true`:

 ```php
 #[AsTask]